 THERAPLAY® is an Attachment-Based therapeutic approach using structured play to help children and their families.
 It has been used effectively since it was first developed in the late 1960s by Ann Jernberg and others at the Theraplay Institute in Chicago.
-Theraplay has been utilized in schools, day care centers, child guidance clinics, speech clinics, and in private practice in the United States, Canada, Australia, Austria, England, Finland, Germany, Japan, South Korea, Sweden, and other countries around the world.
-Its primary applications have been with children who have behavior problems (particularly withdrawn and overactive children), speech and language problems, physical challenges, children with Autism Spectrum Disorders, and children experiencing difficulties related to adoption.
-In recent years, Theraplay principles have also found applications in geriatric settings.
+Therplay has been utilized in schools, day care centers, child guidance clinics, speech clinics, and in private practice in the United States, Canada, Australia, Austria, England, Finland, Germany, Japan, South Korea, Sweden, and many other countries.
+Its primary applications have been with children who have behavior problems (particularly withdrawn and overactive children) speech and language problems, physical challenges, children with Autism Spectrum Disorder, and children experiencing difficulties related to adoption.
+With the development of Sunshine Circles® in recent years, Theraplay has become a powerful tool to help teachers promote pro-social behavior in the classroom.